scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 method to use our `TicTacToeNode`.

-In the `#move` method, build a `TicTacToeNode` from the board stored stored in the `game` passed in as an argument.
+In the `#move` method, build a `TicTacToeNode` from the board stored in the `game` passed in as an argument.
 Next, iterate through the `children` of the node we just created.
 If any of the children is a `winning_node?` for the mark passed in to the `#move` method, `return` that node's `prev_move_pos` because that is the position